Database design & data modeling

 Indexes speed reads but add write cost.
 A reliable approach to structuring data for reliability and performance includes:

-Performance tuning is easiest when the model is clear.
 If the schema is confusing, indexing becomes a patchwork instead of a strategy.

 Data modeling patterns for modern applications